hotschedules/slate/source/includes/publishingapps.md

 ##Publishing Your Application

-To publish your application you must have the following directory structure for your application:
+To publish your application you add the following directory structure for your application:

 ```
 	/<app-name>/